 Ridge gourd chutney is very yummy and it goes well with Idly and Dosa.
-It is know as Peerkangai in Tamil.
-Ridge gourd is a fruit and it belongs to cucumber family.
-Ridge gourd is popular as vegetable in Asia.
-It’s rich in fiber and contains anti-inflammatory properties, protects from allergy, helps to fight bad cholesterol and it reduces weight.
+It is known as Peerkangai in Tamil.
+Ridge gourd is a fruit and it belongs to the cucumber family.
+Ridge gourd is popular as a vegetable in Asia.
+It’s rich in fiber and contains anti-inflammatory properties, protects from allergies, helps to fight bad cholesterol and reduces weight.

 The nutritional benefits of homemade Ridge gourd chutney per tbsp,